andy-puertas/devmtn-notes/ANGULAR.JS/angular-basics.md

 ## Keywords:
 - `directive`: An HTML attribute or tag that gives behavior to the element
-- `CDN`: C. ontent D. elivery N. etwork
+- `CDN`: **C**ontent **D**elivery **N**etwork
     - how files are commonly distributed for Angular apps (and others that are not bundled)
-- `module`: a reusable code section that is used elsewhere in the app
+- `module`: A reusable code section that is used elsewhere in the app
     - similarly to React
+- `dependency injection`: A way to swap out dependencies for the sake of testing and othe developer concerns
+    - Used when declaring dependencies for module definitions and controller functions